Other arrangements of The Reflex

 The (D)re flex is in charge of find ing (C)treas ure in the dark.

-Learn "The Reflex" on piano — perfect for absolute beginners.
-Large color-coded notes show you exactly which keys to press.
+Learn "The Reflex" on piano with easy notes — perfect for absolute beginners.
+Large color-coded note names show exactly which keys to press.
 No music reading required.
 Key of D, 126 BPM.

 Tip: Start at 50% speed to get comfortable with the fingering, then work your way up to full tempo.